GeoffreyAA/weights-measures/README.md

 Weights & Measures
 ==================

 A unit converter for Windows, with an extensible design, allowing categories and units to be easily added.
-Internally, it uses the 64-bit `double` type.
+It uses the 64-bit `double` type.

 <img src="WM.png" alt="A screenshot of Weight & Measures, showing the length conversion mode." />